-1. Click on the name of the connected administrator (upper right side of the screen).
+- 1. Click on the name of the connected administrator (upper right side of the screen). - 2.
+Click on Preferences.

-Restore default parameters

-This button makes it possible to restore user preferences, which include the settings in the Preferences module and display settings in the configuration modules, such as columns and their order.
+Restore default parameters This button makes it possible to restore user preferences, which include the settings in the Preferences module and display settings in the configuration modules, such as columns and their order.